 Where possible, the parties will receive an immediate notification of the Review Panel's determination.
-Written notice of the outcome, sanction (if appropriate), and rationale for each will typically be provided within 7 days of the hearing.
-Once the Panel's decision has been issued, both the Complainant and the Respondent will be notified by the Title IX Coordinator/ Director of Equal Opportunity & Institutional Equity.
+Written notice of the outcome, sanction (if appropriate), and rationale for each will typically be provided within ten (10) business days of the hearing, and that time frame may be extended depending on the complexity of the matter under consideration by the Panel.
+Once the Panel's decision has been issued, the Title IX Coordinator will notify both the Complainant and the Respondent.
 Each party will meet with the Title IX Coordinator/Director of Equal Opportunity & Institutional Equity separately to receive a copy of the Panel's decision, referencing the supporting information that the Panel relied on from the investigation report.
 The Panel's decision is a confidential document that can only be shared with authorized persons, as noted in this process (i.e., advisor, support persons, attorneys, counselors, or clergy).
 Anyone disclosing the Panel's decision to a person not authorized to see it shall be subject to disciplinary action.
 If the Panel's decision results in disciplinary action which includes separation from campus, that sanction will be imposed immediately, regardless of whether an appeal has or will be filed.